 This appendix documents the draft targets and methodologies used to develop metrics for each target included in the Los Angeles County Water Plan.
 Targets have previously been vetted through Public Works and workgroup participants.
-The information flows that will be used to track each target are also described here.
+The information flows that will be used to track each target are also described here and use the data available at the time of writing.
+Future iterations of the Plan and target tracking may include updated data as it becomes available.
 All targets have an end date of 2045.